 Knowing just how much our pet eats has benefits other than maintaining proper weight, it can give us an indication of possible health issues – pet eating less than usual or is unsatisfied and demanding more food.

 Without properly measuring our pet’s food, the likelihood of them being underfed, I believe, is very slim, in fact, its more likely the opposite is true and our pets are being overfeed!

 In this above photo, 41 grams is the amount of dry kibble my dog Edie gets fed twice a daily.

-Now if I was to add just 10 additional kibble, which from this picture really doesn’t look like much, the result for Edie would be an increase of 3 grams per meal or 6 additional grams of food per day.
-It may not sound like much, but over time, that amount would show up as an increase in Edie’s weight when she gets on the scale at her vet visit.
+If I was to add just 10 additional kibble, which from the above picture really doesn’t look like much, the result for Edie would be an increase of 6 additional grams of food per day, or, a complete additional meal per week!
+That may not sound like much, but that additional amount of food would soon show up as an increase in Edie’s weight when she gets on the scale.

 Dr. Jackie Parr,a board certified veterinary clinical nutritionist, who is also known as “The Kibble Queen” discusses here in her article #BanTheCup, how easy it is even for veterinarians to over estimate the amount of food given to a dog without weighing it out on a scale.
 Dr. Parr has even gone so far as to suggest that we should #BanTheCup and only use scales to measure out our pet’s food.

-Measure out your pet’s food as you usually would, then place it on a scale, you just mind have an eye opener!
+Test yourself – measure out your pet’s food as you usually would, then place it on a scale, you just might have an eye opener!
 Chances are you are feeding much more than you thought and much more than is recommended.